What is Penetration Testing?

 Let’s discuss this testing approaches one by one:

 - Black Box Penetration Testing: In this approach, the tester assesses the target system, network or process without the knowledge of its details.
-They just have very high level of inputs like URL or company name using which they penetrate into the target environment.
+They just have a very high level of inputs like URL or company name using which they penetrate into the target environment.
 No code is being examined in this method.

 - White Box Penetration Testing: In this approach, the tester is equipped with complete details about the target environment – Systems, network, OS, IP address, source code, schema, etc. It examines the code and finds out design & development errors.
-It is a simulation of internal security attack.
+It is a simulation of an internal security attack.

 - Grey Box Penetration Testing: In this approach, the tester has limited details about the target environment.
 It is a simulation of external security attack.

-Pen Testing Techniques:
+Pen Testing Techniques

 1) Manual penetration test